chicken-punk-pie/chicken-punk-pie/README.md

 - 🎙 I also enjoy live audio engineering
 - 🎽 I was a collegiate pole vaulter
 - 🚽 Yes, my profile is a purple toilet that I helped install in Honduras
+- This is my first day on GitHub

 <!--
 **chicken-punk-pie/chicken-punk-pie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.